Cognitive robotics: Other architectures

 Some researchers in cognitive robotics have tried using architectures such as (ACT-R and Soar (cognitive architecture)) as a basis of their cognitive robotics programs.
 These highly modular symbol-processing architectures have been used to simulate operator performance and human performance when modeling simplistic and symbolized laboratory data.
 The idea is to extend these architectures to handle real-world sensory input as that input continuously unfolds through time.
 What is needed is a way to somehow translate the world into a set of symbols and their relationships.

 Questions

-Some of the fundamental questions to still be answered in cognitive robotics are:
+Some of the fundamental questions to be answered in cognitive robotics are: